 Based Approach (2nd ed.).
 New York: Cambridge University Press.
 [A more

-advanced introduction that either Dalgaard or Ugarte et al.]
+advanced introduction than either Dalgaard or Ugarte et al. A 3rd edition

 Baron, J. & Li, Y. (2006).
 Notes on the use of R for psychology experiments and